rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > Useful for cohort analysis, the problems faced by contributors may differ
 > substantially for new contributors vs long time maintainers.

-### How were you associated with the rust project?
+### How were you associated with the Rust Project?

 - I was a member of a Rust Team.
 - I was a lead of a Rust Team.